 As the weather draws in, many of us find ourselves working longer hours, not seeing daylight, and giving up on new years resolutions, so, therefore, craving steaming piles of macaroni and cheese and heaps of comfort food whilst snuggled up on the sofa with the right wines to match.
-The inclination to brave the weather outside for going out doesn’t mean that being at home can’t be more fun than heading out to your favourite restaurant with your favourite wine, especially with these easy wine pairings that take the guesswork out of everything.
+What is your idea of wine pairings with comfort food?

 The problem with wine, though, is that it can be intimidating and often expensive, however, there are loads of inexpensive wines that are actually enjoyable to share at home with your favourite comfort foods.

 So, here we list our favourite comfort food and choose the best bottles of wine for the most enjoyable experience.